Oil and Gas Companies are financing Myanmar’s Military Junta

 approximate location

-After ten years of democratic reforms, Chevron, CNPC, PTTEP, Posco and other oil and gas companies are once again financing Myanmar’s military junta.14571 According to U tun Win, former Member of Parliament, and national and international NGOs, the generals in power are using this gas money to buy weapons to kill the people of Myanmar.[1]
+After ten years of democratic reforms oil and gas companies are once again financing Myanmar’s military junta.14571 According to former Member of Parliament U Tun Win, as well as national and international NGOs, the generals in power are using this gas money to kill the people of Myanmar.[1]

-Only following continuous public pressure, oil and gas companies have reluctantly begun to pull out of Myanmar.
-TotalEnergies announced in 2022 that they would exit Myanmar due to the dramatic humanitarian situation in the country.14579 The late move will not bring back the dead, and it will not protect the Myanmar people in future.
-In July 2022, TotalEnergies handed over parts of its ownership shares in the Yadana gas field to the military-controlled MOGE.14577 This way, TotalEnergies’s withdrawal could in fact make the military junta earn even more money.14581 Other companies, including Chevron, Woodside, Petronas and Mitsubishi declared that they will end at least parts of their operations in Myanmar.14583145851458714589 Some are only leaving because the gas reserves in the Yetagun field no longer pay off.14591 Civil society organizations are urging the companies to exit responsibly to ensure that future revenues of the gas fields do not fill the coffers of the Myanmar military.1459314595 PTTEP, CNPC, and Posco still produce fossil fuels in Myanmar.
-Every day, gas money continues to finance the military’s brutality against the people of Myanmar.
+At that point, the companies had been helping to finance the junta for 2 whole years.
+The companies’ late exit will not bring back the dead, and it will not protect Myanmar’s people in future.
+TotalEnergies in fact handed over parts of its ownership shares in the Yadana gas field to MOGE.15427 This way, TotalEnergies’ withdrawal made the military junta earn even more money.15427 Later, Chevron handed over its stakes to PTTEP and MOGE.21397 Other companies, including Woodside and Petronas also declared that they will end their operations in Myanmar.154271542715427 Some only left because the gas reserves in the Yetagun field are no longer economically viable.15427 Civil society organizations are urging the companies to exit responsibly and take appropriate steps to close the field.
+Only this way would the companies ensure that future revenues of the gas fields do not fill the junta’s coffers.15427154271542715427 PTTEP, CNPC, and Korea Gas Corporation still produce fossil fuels in Myanmar.15427 Every day, gas money continues to finance the military’s brutality against the people of Myanmar.

 Groups working on gas in Myanmar: Justice For Myanmar, Arakan Oil Watch, Ta’ang Students and Youth Organization, Shwe Gas Movement, EarthRights International